 Without a doubt, the hot topic of 2018 has been “bottlenecks.”
 From the Permian Basin to Appalachia to the Atlantic coast, the U.S. production bottleneck was widely discussed.
-The explosive growth of U.S. oil and gas industry highlighted the need for infrastructure to keep up with production.
+The explosive growth of the U.S. oil and gas industry highlighted the need for infrastructure to keep up with production.
 The biggest pipeline crunch is Texas, with the Permian Basin growing at an 800,000 BOPD annualized pace.

-As oil production continued to ramp up, experts warned that it was only a matter of time before pipelines run out of space.
+As oil production continued to ramp up, experts warned that it was only a matter of time before pipelines ran out of space.
 In fact, it was estimated that producers were losing more than $1 billion per day due to the lack of infrastructure.
 Thankfully, multiple pipeline projects are scheduled to come online late this year and several more in 2020.